calugo/calugo.github.io/content/posts/Constraints in Mechanics and automatic differentiation./index.md

 ```

 <div style = "text-align": center>
+That is all for now!
 The repository with the code is available <a href="https://github.com/calugo/Lagrange-Multipliers-with-autodiff/tree/main" target="_blank">here</a>.
 The live demo can be found <a href="https://github.com/calugo/Lagrange-Multipliers-with-autodiff">here</a>.

-That's it!
+Until next time!
 </div>